BenDQL/CCS_Blog/posts/week3-blog-post.md

 ### 2. make the effect moving from inside to outside

-Based on Step1, I just to make those cricles radius incremenets by 1 afet every draw, so each cricle will become larger and larger.
+Based on Step1, I just to make those cricles radius incremeneted by 1 afet every draw, so each cricle will become larger and larger.

 <iframe src="https://editor.p5js.org/BenDQL/full/lFU-wzkGa"width="600" height="650"></iframe>

-After drawing a circle, its increated by 1 by calling the `updateRadius` method.
-Afer every draw, the cricle radius will increase by 1.
+After drawing a circle, its radius should be increased by 1.
+This logic is written within the `updateRadius` method.

 ```js
 class Circle {